johanbook/docs/virtual_environments.md

 what language you are using) and often a ton of dependencies.
 However, a dependency from one project might interfere with dependencies from another project (if they use different versions).
-Therefore it is a good habit of using an isolated environment for each project.This is called a virtual environment.
+Therefore it is a good habit of using an isolated environment for each project.
+This is called a virtual environment.
 For Python there a few common approaches.

 ### Venv